Sign In / Sign Out

 Over the past decade, Callahan has brought to the Cronkite School the Donald W. Reynolds National Center for Business Journalism, the Carnegie-Knight News21 digital journalism initiative, the Society of American Business Editors and Writers and the Hubert H. Humphrey Fellowship program for international journalists.

-Over the past decade, Cronkite students have the nation’s best record in the major intercollegiate journalism competitions – the Hearst Awards and the Society of Professional Journalists’ Mark of Excellence Awards – and three Robert F. Kennedy Journalism Awards, an Alfred I. duPont-Columbia University Award and two Emmys.
+Over the past decade, Cronkite students have the nation’s best record in the major intercollegiate journalism competitions – the Hearst Awards and the Society of Professional Journalists’ Mark of Excellence Awards – and won three Robert F. Kennedy Journalism Awards, an Alfred I. duPont-Columbia University Award and two Emmys.

 In 2010, Callahan was named the Scripps Howard Foundation Journalism Administrator of the Year.
 In 2011, he was appointed vice provost of the university’s Phoenix campus and became the first journalism dean to join the Board of Directors of the American Society of News Editors.
+He also serves as chairman of the Hearst Awards Steering Committee and the Committee of the Accrediting Council on Education in Journalism and Mass Communication, the discipline’s national accrediting body.

 Callahan is the author of “A Journalist's Guide to the Internet,” now in its third edition.
 In 2004, he led a joint study by Maryland and UNITY: Journalists of Color Inc. that explored the lack of racial diversity in the Washington press corps.
 Before entering journalism education, Callahan was a correspondent for The Associated Press in Washington and New England.
 He holds a master’s degree in public administration from Harvard University’s John F. Kennedy School of Government and a bachelor’s degree in journalism from Boston University’s College of Communication.
+He came to ASU from the University of Maryland, where he served as associate dean of the Philip Merrill College of Journalism and senior editor of the American Journalism Review.